When to get help from a Physiotherapist?

 Our friendly team of physiotherapists can provide you with assessments and comprehensive reports with recommendations to benefit the progression of your physiotherapy.

-We provide education and training programs for anyone who may benefit from them.
-This includes for parent/guardian, carer/support workers and educational staff.
-We also offer advice on how you can physically assist someone who has a disability or mobility impairment.
+We can provide education and training for parents, guardians, carers, support workers and educational staff.
+This may relate to a client’s specific needs or condition and can be provided in home, community and school settings.
+We also offer advice on how you can physically assist a child or young person who has a disability or mobility impairment.

 You may need additional, intensive support to achieve a specific goal.
 At Montrose we can help you with this through our Therapy Assistant service.

 Your Montrose therapy programs can be supported by a Therapy Assistant under the supervision of a Speech Pathologist, Physiotherapist or Occupational Therapist.